lucas-koontz/Authorizer/README.md

 **Input**

-Tries to authorize a transaction for a particular `merchant`, `amount` and `time` given the account's state and last authorized transactions.
+Tries to authorize a transaction for a particular `merchant`, `amount`, and `time` given the account's state and last authorized transactions.

 **Output**